After Pant's dismissal at 74, Rahul got out at 100.

 ALSO READ:

-Speaking on JioHotstar, former India captain Anil Kumble said that it was Rishabh Pant who called for the run at first but then hesitated, thinking there was no run available.
-KL Rahul, on the other hand, took off straight away.
-According to Kumble, Pant’s hesitation delayed his response and he had no choice but to run because KL was already halfway down the pitch.
+Speaking on JioHotstar, former India captain Anil Kumble said that it was Pant who called for the run at first.
+But then he hesitated, thinking there was no run available.
+Rahul, on the other hand, took off straight away.
+According to Kumble, Pant’s hesitation delayed his response.
+Then the southpaw had no choice but to run because Rahul was already halfway down the pitch.

 “I think initially Rishabh Pant called and then hesitated, thinking that there was no run.
 And then KL was off the blocks straight away.
 So Rishabh Pant’s initial hesitation probably delayed his response.
 And then he had to take off because KL was just running straight through and on target,” Kumble said.

-Kumble also pointed to Joe Root’s example, saying Root waited overnight on 99 and then completed his century the next day.
-He added that Pant and Rahul had put together a great partnership, and this moment gave England a bit of confidence heading into the second session.
+Kumble also pointed to Joe Root’s example.
+The English batter waited overnight on 99 and then completed his century the next day.
+He added that Pant and Rahul had put together a great partnership.
+The back-to-back wickets gave England a bit of confidence heading into the second session.

 “This wasn’t needed.
 Joe Root had to wait for one night.
 He was on 99, he had to come back the next day.
 They had done so well; it was a fantastic partnership.
 It allowed England some confidence going into the second session,” he added.